Best Things to Do in Victoria, Canada

 Miniature World, Victoria, B.C.
 (8458995481)

 The museum hosts over 85 miniature dioramas in stunning detail.
-Some of the most popular exhibits at Miniature World include the exploring the final frontier at Space 2201, wandering among glorious European castles at the Enchanted Valley of Castles, and watching wood pop out of the World’s Smallest Operational Sawmill.
+Some of the most popular exhibits at Miniature World include exploring the final frontier at Space 2201, wandering among glorious European castles at the Enchanted Valley of Castles, and watching wood pop out of the World’s Smallest Operational Sawmill.

 Victoria Harbour Ferry